TheochemUI/eOn/docs/source/team.md

 `eOn` is maintained by [Rohit Goswami](https://rgoswami.me) and the [Jónsson Group](https://hj.hi.is/researchgroup.html) at the University of Iceland.
-For background on the project's history and relationship to the original UT Austin codebase, see
+For background on the project's history and relationship to the older UT Austin codebase, see
 [this post](https://rgoswami.me/posts/eon-acad-foss/).

 ## Active Contributors